When you’re performing in a place of worship, it’s only natural that you want to sound your best.

 It has a multi piece neck that feels great to play, alongside the fret work and rounded fingerboard.

-The biggest issue with this guitar in our eyes is that it really isn’t designed for people with larger hands.
-Yes, it’s great if you are smaller but some people just don’t have small hands.
+The biggest issue with this guitar in my eyes is that it really isn’t designed for people with larger hands.
 If you are part of the big hand demographic then you may be better suited to looking for a guitar elsewhere.

 - Ideal for smaller people - good for children, for instance